Akash044/Cool-Repair-Client/README.md

 Features:

-1.You can take any service to repair your fridge,ac,air cooler 2.After loggin, you can see your dashboard which has current booking, previous booking list and write review section 3.You can ask questions regarding you problem
+1. You can take any service to repair your fridge,ac,air cooler.
+2. After loggin, you can see your dashboard which has current booking, previous booking list and write review section.
+3. You can ask questions regarding you problems.
-4.You also find blogs about appliances care and uses.
+4. You also find blogs about appliances care and uses.

 Live site link: